-If you own or lease a gasoline-powered, 3.0-liter Audi (model years 2010-2016), you may have an economic loss claim for potentially overpaying for your vehicle and alleged depreciated value.
-For more information, you may contact Motley Rice consumer fraud attorney Jodi Westbrook Flowers at 1.800.370.9534 or by email.
+If you own or lease a gasoline-powered, 3.0-liter Audi (model years 2010-2016), you may have an economic loss claim for overpaying for your vehicle and depreciated value.
+For more information, contact Motley Rice consumer fraud attorney Jodi Westbrook Flowers at 1.800.370.9534 or by email.

 Audi Emissions Fraud Background

 Audi admitted some of its vehicles “use software to detect when vehicles are undergoing emissions tests and adjust their carbon-dioxide (CO2) output.”
 VW told a German newspaper that “adaptive shift programs can lead to incorrect and non-reproducible results.”